OptEMA: Adaptive Exponential Moving Average for Stochastic Optimization with Zero-Noise Optimality: Introduction

-1. Novel Algorithmic Design: We redesign the standard EMA mechanism as a closed-loop feedback controller rather than an open-loop scaling rule.
-This leads to two variants: OptEMA-M, which adapts the first-moment update while fixing the second moment, and OptEMA-V, which adapts the second-moment update while fixing the first.
-In both cases, the EMA coefficients are coupled to the observed optimization trajectory.
+\item \textbf{Closed-loop EMA design.} We redesign the standard EMA mechanism as a closed-loop feedback rule.
+This leads to two complementary variants: OptEMA-M adapts the first-moment EMA coefficient while keeping the second-moment coefficient fixed, whereas OptEMA-V adapts the second-moment EMA coefficient while keeping the first-moment coefficient fixed.
+In both cases, the EMA coefficients are coupled to the observed optimization trajectory rather than prescribed by an open-loop schedule.

-2. Rigorous Theoretical Guarantees: Under standard assumptions and without the bounded-gradient condition, we prove that OptEMA attains the noise-adaptive rate $\widetilde{\mathcal{O}}(T^{-1/2} + \sigma^{1/2}T^{-1/4})$.
-Moreover, in the zero-noise regime, the guarantee automatically improves to the optimal deterministic rate, without requiring prior knowledge of the Lipschitz constant or manual retuning.
+\item \textbf{Corrected AdaGrad-Norm coefficient schedule.} We introduce a data-dependent coefficient schedule that preserves the monotone and dimension-free nature of AdaGrad-Norm \cite{ward2020adagrad} while correcting its overly aggressive decay through a historical-gradient averaging factor.
+This correction reduces sensitivity to occasional gradient spikes and provides the key mechanism behind the zero-noise behavior of OptEMA.

+\item \textbf{Noise-adaptive convergence guarantees.} Under lower-boundedness, unbiasedness, bounded variance, average smoothness, and bounded stochastic gradients, we prove that both OptEMA-M and OptEMA-V achieve $\widetilde{\mathcal O}\bigl(T^{-1/2}+\sigma^{1/2}T^{-1/4}\bigr)$ for the averaged gradient norm.
+Consequently, when \(\sigma=0\), the same bounds reduce to the nearly deterministic rate \(\widetilde{\mathcal O}(T^{-1/2})\). \end{itemize}

 \paragraph{Organization.} The remainder of this paper is organized as follows.
 Section \ref{sect:related} reviews the related literature, and Section \ref{sect:prel} introduces the assumptions and technical preliminaries.
 Section \ref{sect:proposed} presents the OptEMA framework and its variants, while Section \ref{sect:rate} provides the iteration complexity analysis.
 Section \ref{sect:conc} concludes the paper.
 Detailed proofs are deferred to the appendix.